Have you ever taken part in a tug-of-war?

 As we know, communication is at the heart of any great business, and great developments often begin with simple conversations.
 So why not consider this: create a meeting of your Product Managers, Customer Success Managers, Customer Support Agents… and a selection of your customers.

-That’s right: actually talk to them in real life. (well, zoom works as well)
+That’s right: talk to them in real life. (well, zoom works as well)

-The process doesn’t have to be scary, though, because you could leverage the concept of a Customer Advisory Board, or just good old-fashioned market research.
+The process doesn’t have to be scary, though, because you could leverage a Customer Advisory Board or just good old-fashioned market research.